-In our Japanese domestic tobacco, pharmaceutical, and processed food businesses, every division is required to assess their compliance risks and submit plans to address any risks identified.
-A compliance survey is conducted every year and each organization reflects the results in their action plan.
+In our Japanese domestic tobacco, pharmaceutical, and processed food businesses, every division is required to assess their compliance risks and submit action plans to address any risks identified.
+A compliance survey is conducted every year and each organization incorporates the results into their action plan.

 Anti-bribery and corruption

 With operations spanning the world, some of our businesses are conducted in jurisdictions with a high prevalence of bribery and corruption.
-Our Code of Conduct clearly prohibits bribery and corrupt practices and forbid corrupt practices in any form.
+Our Codes of Conduct clearly prohibit bribery and forbid corrupt practices in any form.
 Taking into account legislation such as the Unfair Competition Prevention Act of Japan, the U.S. Foreign Corrupt Practices Act, the U.K. Bribery Act, and anti-bribery laws in China, we have introduced the JT Group Anti-Bribery Policy.

 Gifts, hospitality, and entertainment

 Our internal policies and procedures help to prevent bribery and to ensure an appropriate level of exchange of gifts, hospitality, and entertainment, which must be transparent and reasonable, and must respect local regulations.
 We therefore require all employees in our Japanese operations to seek approval for anything they receive or wish to give.
 To ensure that compliance is well-embedded within the organization, we conduct regular training and run communication campaigns across the JT Group.